Visitors Info & Recreation

 Steigerwald Lake National Wildlife Refuge

 Steigerwald Lake National Wildlife Refuge is located adjacent to Washougal, on 1,049 acres of former Columbia River floodplain, this diked area consists of shallow ponds, marshes, open fields, and riparian woodlands.
 While providing an important nesting and wintering area for raptors and waterfowl, it is also at a crossroads of migration routes.
 Birds that move east and west, through the nearly sea level break in the Cascade Mountains created by the Columbia Gorge, mingle with north/south migrant species.
 Over 200 species of birds have been recorded from this small area including such west-of-the-Cascades rarities as Prairie Falcon, Black-necked Stilt, American Avocet, Burrowing Owl, Loggerhead Shrike, and Sage Thrasher.
-Although the Steigerwald Lake National Wildlife Refuge is closed to the public while a management plan and visitor’s center is developed, there are still great wildlife viewing opportunities from Highway 14 and the Washougal Dike.
+Click on the link for park hours.

 Take a short boat trip down the Columbia River to Reed Island, an all-access state park, located 1 mile east of Washougal.
 Accessible only by boat, Reed Island features picnicking, camping, fishing, hiking, swimming, boating, water skiing, and bird watching.
 The island also features 10 primitive campsites.
 Launch your boat at the Port of Camas/Washougal -and take the family for a picnic, join your buddies for some water sports, or grab your fishing pole and binoculars for a little quality time with nature.